 Add Features You Want

-Which features are most important to your home?
+Which features are most important in your home?
 Many attractive possibilities are not very practical for your current lifestyle.
 How do you make these tough choices?

 A quick checklist to consider: